RavingSmurfGB/wow_charcter_online_check/README.md

 ```
 Note that the MYSQL is hard coded to the user wow_character_check, reference below to create

+A restart of your computer will then be required!

 ##  SQL User
 Most likley you will need to create a new user for this script to use.